pikvm/pikvm/README.md

 - The ability to use any video capture device (include HDMI-to-CSI2 bridge).
 - [Own MJPG streamer](https://github.com/pikvm/ustreamer) written on C with multi-threading and GPU video encoding.
 It can change the resolution in real time by signal from HDMI source, report statistics about the video and much more (see [README](https://github.com/pikvm/ustreamer/blob/master/README.md) for detalis).
 - IPMI BMC support.
 You can use `ipmitool` for power management in your existing network infrastructure.
+- VNC support.
+You can any suitable VNC client (see tips) to access the server
 - Extensible authorization methods - you can configure multiple KVMs so that they use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
 - Microservice architecture - the system consists of separated parts that each perform a strictly defined task.
 - Plugin architecture to support a variety of hardware.